This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 - Types Of Content You Can Publish In WordPress

-- Sections Of A WordPress Post
+- WordPress Post Section Features

-- Recommended Guidelines For Adding Content In WordPress
+- Guidelines For Adding Content In WordPress

 - WordPress Post – Saving Options

-(click image above to enlarge)
+(click image to enlarge)

-A new Post is created …
+A blank Post is created …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.